AcademySoftwareFoundation/rez/docs/source/suites.rst

 The rez-suite Tool
 ==================

-Let's go through the same example, this time using the ``rez-suite`` tool.
+Let's go through the same example, this time using the :ref:`rez-suite` tool.

 First, we create the suite.
 This creates a directory called ``mysuite`` in the current working directory: